-Looking towards Welwyn Garden City.
+22nd July 2008: looking towards Welwyn Garden City.
 University buildings in foreground, Bishop Square beyond.

-Looking towards Hatfield.
+22nd July 2008: looking towards Hatfield.
 Housing in the foreground, beyond that the Hangar Hotel and Fitness Centre.

-Looking south-east towards Hatfield.
+22nd July 2008: looking south-east towards Hatfield.
 The road running from Bishop Square on the right and passing in front of the Hangar Hotel is Mosquito Way.

-Hatfield Town Centre.
+Hatfield Town Centre 22nd July 2008.
 To help those who left the area many decades ago, the black cross marks Tingey's Corner, at what was then the junction of St Albans Road, Wellfield Road and French Horn Lane.
 The teardrop marks the site of the Stonehouse and the Comet is just visible, circled at the top of the picture.
+Know where you are now?
+Wellfield Road and French Horn Lane.
+The teardrop marks the site of the Stonehouse and the Comet is just visible, circled at the top of the picture.
+Know where you are now?
+When the site of the Stonehouse and the Comet is just visible, circled at the top of the picture.
+Know where you are now?
+When the site of the Stonehouse and the Comet is just visible, circled at the top of the picture.
 Know where you are now?